preservim/vim-thematic/README.markdown

 $ defaults write org.vim.MacVim MMNativeFullScreen 0
 ```

+(Note: the above command may be necessary to get MacVim's fullscreen working correctly in Yosemite (OS X 10.10).)

 Or, if you prefer that your fullscreen window float against a standard
 background:

 ```
 $ defaults write org.vim.MacVim MMNativeFullScreen 1
 ```

-Note: this latter command may not work as intended for Yosemite.
-(Waiting
-to test on official Yosemite release before filing MacVim bug.)

 ### Q: How can I apply my own custom highlights?